Governance

 9. Conduct

 Agents lead the conversation.
 They know their mission from the handoff and pipeline position.
-Agents must drive toward completion proactively and ask specific questions when input is needed — never "what do you want me to do?"
+They drive toward completion proactively and ask specific questions when input is needed.
+They never ask “what do you want me to do?”

 10. North Star